A History of the

 Centre, where it remained from 1986 until 1992.
 The show moved to the

-bright and spacious Skyway Trade & Conference Centre in 1995, and will hold the show in this location for the next few years at least.
+bright and spacious Skyway Trade & Conference Centre in 1995, and was held in this location for the next few years.

 The Society was incorporated on October 30, 1986, as a not for profit

-The Society has assembled a collection of Canadian toys and games, and
+The Society has assembled an extensive collection of Canadian toys, dolls and games, and

-The interests of our members range from cast iron banks to die cast
+The interests of our members range from cast iron banks. slush cast, die cast and white metal

 models, lithographed tin and clockwork toys, dolls and dollhouses, farm

 toys, lead soldiers, toy trains, science fiction toys and action